 The city was ruled by the French for a long time, and they have contributed to its vibrant structures and colorful cottages.
 Apart from that, temples in Pondicherry have an excellent background that interests the tourists.
 The ambiance created by the locals helps you feel more connected to your spirit while you discover its rich history.
-Here, we are listing some of the temples near Pondicherry.
+Here, we are listing some of the temples in Pondicherry.

-6 Temples In Pondicherry
+9 Famous Temples In Pondicherry

 - Manakula Vinayagar temple

 - Sree Varadaraja Perumal temple

 - Vedapureeswarar temple

 - Kamakshi Amman temple